paulohenriquevn/aws-solutions-architect/README.md

 ---

-Se precisar de mais detalhes ou continuar com o processamento das próximas questões, avise-me!
 ### Questão 91

-**Texto original:**
-A company has applications that run on Amazon EC2 instances in a VPC.
-One of the applications needs to call the Amazon S3 API to store and read objects.
-According to the company's security regulations, no traffic from the applications is allowed to travel across the internet.
-Which solution will meet these requirements?

-**Tradução:**
 Uma empresa tem aplicações que rodam em instâncias Amazon EC2 em uma VPC.
 Uma das aplicações precisa chamar a API do Amazon S3 para armazenar e ler objetos.
 De acordo com as regulamentações de segurança da empresa, nenhum tráfego das aplicações pode viajar pela internet.
 Qual solução atenderá a esses requisitos?